If you’ve recently booked your trip and are looking for the best things to do in Northern Ireland, we’ve got you covered!

 20 Best Things To Do In Northern Ireland: Epic Bucket List Ideas

 Tollymore Forest is located just five minutes away from the town of Newcastle and sits at the foot of the Mourne Mountains.

 This forest is one of the most naturally beautiful places to visit in Northern Ireland.

 There are a variety of outdoor Northern Ireland activities such as camping, walking, and horseriding.

 There are different trails for you to choose from which are all under five and a half miles.
 Along the way, you will see rocky outcrops, grottos, and caves.

 Tollymore Forest also provided many backdrops for Game of Thrones.
 In fact, the very first scene of the series was shot in Tollymore Forest and was covered in artificial, biodegradable snow!

 Many more iconic scenes were filmed in this forest, including the scene where the Direwolf puppies are found.

 See The Game Of Thrones Doors

-There are so many Northern Ireland tourist attractions for Game of Thrones fans, including intricately carved Doors that depict scenes from Game of Thrones that are littered all across Northern Ireland.
-You can read about how to find them in our blog post here.
+There are so many Northern Ireland tourist attractions for Game of Thrones fans, including intricately carved doors that depict scenes from the show.
+These are littered all across Northern Ireland.

 Walk On The Giant’s Causeway